The-Yak-Collective/yakapi/README.md

 # YakAPI Server

-The YakAPI Server is meant to run on Rovers to provide an API for it.
+The YakAPI Server provides an API for [Yak Rovers](https://github.com/The-Yak-Collective/yakrover).
+It is intended to provide a generic interface and allow specific rovers to implement functionality appropriate for their hardware, capabilities and purpose.

 ## Usage